Jonas Poole

 Jonas Poole (bap.
 1566 – 1612) was an early 17th-century English explorer and sealer, and was significant in the history of whaling.
+He served aboard vessels sent by the Muscovy Company on sealing voyages to Bear Island in 1604, 1605, 1606, 1608, and 1609.
+In 1607 he was among the sailors sent to the New World to establish Jamestown.
+He returned from his final voyage in 1612.
+Shortly later, he was murdered in a location between Ratcliff in Tower Hamlets and London.

 Voyages to Bear Island, 1604-1609

 He served aboard vessels sent by the Muscovy Company on sealing voyages to Bear Island in 1604, 1605, 1606, 1608, and 1609.
 In 1607 he was among the sailors sent to the New World to establish Jamestown, in particular being one of the two dozen colonists led by Captain Christopher Newport that explored the upper James River in a pinnace as far as the falls near present-day Richmond, Virginia in late May of that year.
 In 1606 he was given command of a 20-ton pinnace.
 In 1608 he piloted the ship Paul, and in 1609 he was master of the ship Lioness.

 Voyages to Spitsbergen, 1610-1612

 1610

 In 1610 Poole was again sent to Bear Island to hunt walrus, as well as search for a passage towards the North Pole.
 He was given command of the 70-ton Amity, with a crew of fourteen men and a boy.
 He bypassed Bear Island altogether, sailing straight for Spitsbergen.
 While Barentsz had only spent a few weeks exploring Spitsbergen and Hudson less than a month, Poole spent nearly three months (May–August) exploring the west coast and hunting walrus, polar bear, and reindeer there.
 On 6 May he came within sight of a mountain on the south coast of Spitsbergen, which he named Muscovy Company’s Mount (modern Hornsundtind).
 He sailed north and sent a skiff into a small fjord.
 They returned with a piece of reindeer horn, resulting in Poole giving the fjord the name Horn Sound (Hornsund).

 During this voyage, he also named Ice Point (Ispynten), Bell Point (for a nearby bell-shaped mountain, now called Kapp Lyell), Bell Sound (Bellsund), Point Partition (Midterhuken), Low Sound (Van Mijenfjorden), Lowsoundness (Lågneset, its Norwegian equivalent), Ice Sound (Isfjorden), Green Harbour (Grønfjorden), Osborne Inlet (St. Jonsfjorden), Black Point (Salpynten), Black Point Isle (Prins Karls Forland), Foul Sound (Forlandsundet), Cape Cold (Kaldneset), Fair Foreland (Fuglehuken), Deer Sound (Kongsfjorden), Close Cove (Krossfjorden), Cross Road (Ebeltofthamna), and Fairhaven (Smeerenburgfjorden).

 Poole also obtained "fins" (baleen) and blubber from Bowhead whales that had stranded along the coast, but did not attempt to catch any of the "great store of whales" he saw in these waters, "for the Basques were then the only people who understood whaling."